luisfilipels/Interview-Preparation/README.md

 ## A repo with answers to coding questions from multiple sites (and from Cracking the Coding Interview)

 This repository contains the answers to questions I've solved starting from June 2019.
-Overall, as of 07/03/2020, it contains more than 250 questions from sites such as HackerRank, InterviewBit, LeetCode and Pramp, as well as questions from the book Cracking the Coding Interview (6th edition).
+Overall, as of 07/03/2020, it contains about 250 questions from sites such as HackerRank, InterviewBit, LeetCode and Pramp, as well as questions from the book Cracking the Coding Interview (6th edition).

 ### Contents